How it works

 Everything is handmade by our cooks in small batches, just as you would at home.

 Choose your packaging type on our menu page; either individual pots or large sharing platters.

 I have always loved food and the way it brings people together.

 I started potage with £1,000 savings in October 2012 and for the first year worked 7 days a week, doing everything myself.
 I cooked from my mum’s kitchen, delivered locally on a bicycle and had a Saturday stall outside Books for Cooks in Notting Hill.
-To launch potage, I sent out an email with a weekly menu to 15 local friends and family in October 2012.
+To launch potage, I sent out an email with a weekly menu to 15 local friends and family.
 There was no minimum order and only one pot on the menu each day.
 In the first week I did 7 deliveries and £101 total sales.

 Today we deliver breakfast, lunch and dinner to hundreds of homes and offices across central London every week.
 We really value the personal relationships that we have built over the years and look forward to introducing you to the full potage experience.